hres/AngularApps/README.md

 > [!IMPORTANT]
 > Whenever a new library build is merged, make sure to pull the latest changes from the main branch and run pnpm install.
 This ensures your setup stays up to date with the latest library updates.

+### md/
+Contains shared components, models, and utility functions used across all Medical Devices applications.

 ### pbv/
 Contains shared components, models, and utility functions used across all PharmaBio/Vet applications.
 Library is also used in CSP app.